uafgeotools/mtuq/docs/user_guide/06/trace_attributes.rst

 Attaching trace attributes to `Datasets`
 ----------------------------------------

-We can also attach traces attributes to the observed data directly by invoking the misfit function as follows:
+We can also attach trace attributes to the observed data directly by invoking the misfit function as follows:

 .. code::